 A basic explanation of Greensboro’s Planning & Zoning Process

 All these steps, processes and associated documents can be followed at Greensboro’s web site: www.greensborovt.org.
-Inquiries should always be directed to the Zoning Administrator before beginning a project at email@example.com.
-The ZA is also available at The Greensboro Town Clerks Office, 802-533-2991 on Thursdays during the year but also on Wednesdays afternoons during the summer.
+Inquiries should always be directed to Brett Stanciu, Zoning Administrator before beginning a project at [email protected].
+The ZA is also available at 802-533-2640 and at the Greensboro Town Clerk’s Office, 802-533-2911.

 Why Zoning?
 Each Town decides whether to have zoning (so-called “local option”).
-Greensboro has opted to have Zoning and Greensboro’s current Zoning By-Law was enacted on 3/3/2015.
+Greensboro has opted to have Zoning, and Greensboro’s current Zoning By-Law was enacted on March 1, 2022.
 Visit www.greensborovt.org.

 To administer and facilitate the planning and zoning process, Greensboro has a Planning Commission (PC), established by Article 5, Sec.
 11 of the Zoning By-Law and appointed by the Selectboard.
 The PC reviews any proposed Plan or Zoning By-Law and works to update it from time to time, as required, including public hearings.
 When approved, the PC forwards the draft Plan or draft Zoning By-Law to the Selectboard for review.